Zenchiyu/advanced-formal-tools/README.md

 ```

 - The `report` folder contains as the name suggests, our report.
 - The `src` folder contains our final PRISM model, PRISM properties file and related codes to plot our results.
+This folder also contains two examples `mdp_example` (a Markov Decision Process) and `mdp_example_given_policy` (a Markov Reward Process representing the MDP example in which a policy is given).
 - The `logbooks` folder records, in its `README.md`, details of what we did every week in this project.
 - The `presentations` folder contains folders for each presentation.
 These folder include the presentation slides as well as a version of our case study and related codes.